Cookie755233/pcc-autocheck/README.md

 - **Variant styling**: Different styles for success, error, warning, and info messages
 - **Dark mode support**: Proper contrast in both light and dark themes
 - **Clear messaging**: Descriptive titles and details for user feedback

+### Intelligent Tender Management
+- **Smart auto-archiving**: When a keyword is deleted, tenders that only match that keyword are automatically archived
+- **Preservation of important items**: Highlighted tenders are never auto-archived, ensuring important items stay visible
+- **Visual feedback**: Notifications inform users when tenders are auto-archived due to keyword deletion

 ### Dark Mode Support
 - **Complete theme integration**: All components styled for both light and dark modes